 📌 Be sure to follow me on Pinterest for new vegan recipes!

-- 1 tsp vegan butter for spreading on the bread for grilling
+- 1 teaspoon vegan butter for spreading on the bread for grilling

 - 2 slices bread of choice

-Turn down the heat until it is just barely bubbling and allow to boil for 5 minutes while stirring frequently.
+- Turn down the heat until it is just barely bubbling and allow it to boil for 5 minutes while stirring frequently.

-Grill over a low heat for about 5 minutes on each side until golden brown and cheese is melted.
+- Grill over low heat for about 5 minutes on each side until golden brown and the cheese is melted.
 Serve immediately.